python-control/python-control/doc/response.rst

 impulse function), the initial state with no input, a custom function of time, or any combination of the above.
-Time responses are useful for evaluating system performance of either linear or nonlinear systems, in continous or discrete time.
-The time response for a linear system to a standard input can be often computed exactly while the responses of nonlinear systems or linear systems with arbitary input signals must be computed numerically.
+Time responses are useful for evaluating system performance of either linear or nonlinear systems, in continuous or discrete time.
+The time response for a linear system to a standard input can be often computed exactly while the responses of nonlinear systems or linear systems with arbitrary input signals must be computed numerically.

-Continous time signals in `python-control` are represented by the value of the signal at a set of specified time points, with linear interpolation between the time points.
+Continuous time signals in `python-control` are represented by the value of the signal at a set of specified time points, with linear interpolation between the time points.
 The time points need not be uniformly spaced.
 Discrete time signals are represented by the value